 Click on Epics in the sidebar to show the Epics panel, or use the Shift+E shortcut.
 Click the + button at the top of the Epics panel, or use the E keyboard shortcut, to create a new epic.
 You can also convert existing labels to epics in the Labels panel.

 Epics progress bar

 As you prioritize and work on stories associated with an epic (via the linked label), a multicolor progress bar will appear on the epic (see above).
 This shows how big the given epic is relative to other epics, and how much of the epic has been accepted, is in progress, prioritized, or on ice.
 You can mouse over the progress bar with the mouse to see a more detailed breakdown, as well as an estimated completion date, which is the last day of the iteration that the epic’s last prioritized story appears in, in the Backlog.
-Tracker marks an epic Done if all of its stories—except any in the Icebox, which may never be prioritized—are accepted.
+Tracker marks an epic Done once all of its stories—including any in the Icebox—have been accepted.

 Clicking the epic’s progress bar, or the small arrow button to the right of it, reveals all of the epic’s stories.
 You can also expand the epic and click Add/View Stories to open a panel with the epic’s stories.